Koredotcom/docs/docs/xo/release-notes/11.x/contact-center-ai.md

 * **Search Bar**: The search bar on the dialer interface allows agents to enter keywords or partial numbers to find configured contacts quickly.
 * **International Subscriber Dialing (ISD) Code Update**: The dialer automatically adjusts the outbound phone number's ISD code based on the last country code used.
 This streamlines the process for agents making calls to different regions.
 * **Phone Number Formatting**: The system displays the phone number in a standardized format when an agent enters it for dialing, regardless of whether the original number contains hyphens or brackets if the format is valid.
 * **Validation and Error Handling**: An error message is displayed if an invalid number is entered (for example, incorrect length or characters).
 The call button is disabled until a valid number is entered, preventing accidental calls to inaccurate numbers.
+[Learn more :octicons-arrow-right-24:](../../console/interacting-with-customers.md#outbound-dialer)

 #### Improved Conversation Handling With an Explicit Reject Button